GIT for polarized curves: Combinatorial results

 \subsection{Stably and strictly balanced multidegrees on quasi-wp-stable curves}

-We now specialize to the case where $X$ is a quasi-wp-stable curve of genus $g\geq 2$ (see Definition \ref{D:quasi-wp-stable}) \footnote{Actually, the reader can easily check that all the results of this subsection are valid more in general if $X$ is a G-quasistable curve of genus $g\geq 2$ in the sense of Definition \ref{D:G-sing}.}.
+We now specialize to the case where $X$ is a quasi-wp-stable curve of genus $g\geq 2$ (see Definition \ref{D:quasi-wp-stable}) \footnote{Actually, the reader can easily check that all the results of this subsection are valid more in general if $X$ is a G-quasistable curve of genus $g\geq 2$ (in the sense of Definition \ref{D:G-sing}) with locally planar singularities.}.

-Given a balanced multidegree $\un d$ on $X$, the basic inequality \eqref{E:basineq-multideg} gives that $\un d_E=-1, 0, 1$ for every exceptional subcurve $E\subset X$.
-The multidegrees such that $\un d_E=1$ on each exceptional subcurve $E\subset X$ will play a special role in the sequel; hence they deserve a special name.
+Given a balanced multidegree $\un d$ on $X$, the basic inequality \eqref{E:basineq-multideg} gives that $\un d_E=-1, 0, 1$ for every exceptional component $E\subset X$.
+The multidegrees such that $\un d_E=1$ on each exceptional component $E\subset X$ will play a special role in the sequel; hence they deserve a special name.

 \begin{defi} We say that a multidegree $\un d$ on $X$ is \emph{properly balanced} if $\un d$ is balanced and $\un d_E=1$ for every exceptional component $E$ of $X$.

 We denote by $B_X^d$ the set of all properly balanced multidegrees on $X$ of total degree $d$. \end{defi}